whyrusleeping/ipfs-examples/config/readme.md

 The Gateway address is the address that the daemon will serve the gateway interface from.
 The gateway may be used to view files through ipfs, and serve static web content.
 This port may or may not be dialable from outside of your machine, thats entirely up to you.
+The gateway address is optional, if you leave it blank, the gateway server will not start.

 ### Mounts
 The mounts config values specifies the default mountpoints for the ipfs and